 If you have a job interview coming up, there’s no doubt that you would prepare for it.
 But as a newcomer or to-be immigrant to Canada, how would you know if you’re missing a key piece in your Canadian interview prep?
-We’ve put together pro tips from industry experts with a coaching or HR background to guide you.
+We’ve put together some top Canadian interview prep tips from industry experts with a coaching or HR background to guide you.

 There’s an added bonus: they are also immigrants to Canada.
 So, they understand your situation and their advice is based on their experiences of both, appearing for job interviews as well as screening candidates.

 Canadian Interview Prep Tip 1 – Begin with research